Scientific Advisory Board

 Prof. Daniel Sessler, MD

 Prof. Sessler is an editor for Anesthesiology and serves as a reviewer for more than 50 journals.
-He has published a book on therapeutic hypothermia and more than 650 full research papers including ten in the New England Journal of Medicine.
-His papers have been cited more than 33,000 times, and 80 were accompanied by editorials.
+He has published a book on therapeutic hypothermia and more than 800 full research papers including several dozen in the New England Journal of Medicine, Lancet and JAMA.
+His papers have been cited more than 37,000 times, and 100 were accompanied by editorials.

-Dr..
-Richebé received his medical degree in 1995 from the University of Grenoble, France.
-He completed his training in Anesthesiology and Surgical Intensive Care in 2000 and received his Ph.D.
-Degree in Neurosciences and Neuro-pharmacology in 2005 from the University of Bordeaux, France.
+Dr. Richebé received his medical degree in 1995 from the University of Grenoble, France.
+He completed his training in anaesthesiology and surgical intensive care in 2000 and received his PhD in Neurosciences and Neuro-pharmacology in 2005 from the University of Bordeaux, France.

 He was an Assistant then Associate Professor at the University of Bordeaux, France, from 2000 to 2008 and a Visiting Professor at the University of Iowa City, USA, in 2003 to 2004.
-His main areas of research include postoperative pain management and sensitization and persistent pain after surgery, as well as the so-called phenomenon of Opioid-Induced Hyperalgesia after anesthesia.
+His main areas of research include postoperative pain management and sensitization and persistent pain after surgery, as well as the so-called phenomenon of opioid-induced hyperalgesia after anaesthesia.

-Dr. Richebé has published over 60 papers in peer reviewed journals, presented many abstracts at international conventions and written several book chapters.
-He serves as a reviewer for many journals of high impact factor in the field of pain management and anesthesiology.
+Dr. Richebé has published over sixty papers in peer reviewed journals, presented many abstracts at international conventions and written several book chapters.
+He serves as a reviewer for many journals of high impact factor in the field of pain management and anaesthesiology.

 Dr. Chris Gilligan, MD, MBA